CostaMichailidis/Portable-Think-Tank/README.md

 Who should I have in my think tank?
 ===================================

-These are just a list of options.
+These are just a few options.
 Go with whoever helps you generate ideas!

 1. Hercules
 2. George Washington